joarreola/ETAMessages/README.md

   All of the above are working as expected.
 Remote-User location can be read from iCloud records, as the devices get closer, the mapView span is updated to zoom in.
 Mobile device location coordinates are updated to iCloud repo.
 ETA and distance data extraction is working.
-The polling for remore-location code is in, but needs some refinements.
-A while loop is launched in a separate thread, will switch to GCS.
-  The etaNotifications() method exits but needs refinement.
-Need to create an appropriate function to translate distance to mapView span.

 - What is not?
-  All implemented code is working.

-- What should a reviewer do in order to test your project?

-  Location coordinates can be updated in the simulator via Debug->Location.
-  Depending on the app mode (mobile/stationary) Debug->Location will move the blue dot or the red pin.
+  Can't receive remote or local notifications.
+This is expected behavior for a Messages Extension, will need to incorporate as a target of a parent app.

 - Are there any problems that you know you need to fix?

-  Remote all semaphore locks, per review comments.
+  MapView corruption and missing mapView on some launches.

 - Are there any areas where you would like help?

   Not yet.
-Working on incorporating review comments.

 - TODO:
-	- sleep -> NStimer: wait for next class.
-Will use iCloud container record-change notifications vs. polling.
-	- Implement thread synchronization with conditional-vars/mutexes.
+	- Implement local notifications for has-arrived notice.
-	- Implement local notifications.
+	- Implement remote notification from iCloud record server.
 	- Consider pop-up menu to enable/disable stationary and mobile modes.
 	  Or possibly just note if enabled/disabled
-	  by changing the button item background? :-)
+	  by changing the button item background?
 	  Then Remove the Disable button.
 	- Add directions overlay to mapView.
-  	- Implement Class Diagram classes:
-  		- EtaNotifications
-  	- Remove all semaphores per Phil's review comments.
-  	- Refactor code to not make sequential calls to closure-invoking methods, per review comments.